trishanan/Salary-Prediction-Portfolio/README.md

 # Summary

-*Applying second order polynomial transformation to the features led to the most accurate predictions with the least error when using a linear regression model.
-The result was a **mean squared error of 354** with a **76% accuracy rate**.<br>
-This model can be used as a guide when determining salaries since it leads to reasonable predictions when given information on years of experience, miles from metropolis, job type, industry, and college degree and major.*
+*Applying random forest regressor to the features led to the most accurate predictions with the least error .
+The result was a **mean squared error of 329**.<br>This model can be used as a guide when determining salaries since it leads to reasonable predictions when given information on years of experience, miles from metropolis, job type, industry, and college degree and major.*

 <!--stackedit_data: